 The assembly line besides being open and transparent behind glass walls is interesting.
 The middle part of the assembly line moves as employees in their white uniform handcraft the cars.
-For a manufacturing facility, the place is very quiet and everything just seems to be moving on its own.
-We stood by to see a couple of robots fit the spare wheel and the windshields and sense of wonder made me feel like a kid.
-The spare parts moved on their own in a basket up and down the elevators, car bodies on a monorail like suspension came down and settled on a platform.
-Engineers calmly worked on fixing thousands of big and small parts to the body.
+For a manufacturing facility, the place is very quiet.
+Everything just seems to be moving on its own.
+We stood by to see a couple of robots fit the spare wheel and the windshields.
+A sense of wonder made me feel like a kid.
+The spare parts moved on their own in a basket up and down the elevators.
+Car bodies on a monorail like suspension came down and settled on a platform.
+Engineers calmly worked on fixing thousands of big and small parts to the car body.

-Black seems to be a very popular color as my visual survey said more than 80% of the cars were black on the shop floor.
+Black seems to be a very popular color for their cars.
+My visual survey said more than 80% of the cars were black on the shop floor.
 Finished cars reach the quality check area where they are taken for a test drive.
 How I wished they would let me test drive a brand new vehicle.
 But guess that was too much to ask for.

 Quality Check & Delivery